 Female genital mutilation (FGM), also known as female cutting, is a harmful practice that violates the human rights of women and girls.
 FGM perpetuates negative gender based stereotypes, infringes on children's right to special protections, and results in serious physical and psychological health consequences.

-International human rights monitoring bodies identify FGM as a practice that jeopardises the sexual and reproductive health and rights of women and girls and call upon all states to enact measures for its abandonment.1
+International human rights bodies identify FGM as a practice that jeopardises the sexual and reproductive health and rights of women and girls and call upon all states to enact measures for its abandonment.1

-The World Health Organization defines FGM as any procedure involving the partial or total removal of a woman’s external genital organs, or any other injury to a woman’s genital organs, for non-medical reasons.
+The World Health Organisation defines FGM as any procedure involving the partial or total removal of a woman’s external genital organs, or any other injury to a woman’s genital organs, for non-medical reasons.